stezu/stripe-for-woocommerce/README.txt

 == Changelog ==

+= 1.22 =
+* Fix: New customers were returning an invalid string error
+* Fix: Backend error messages were bad

 = 1.21 =
 * Feature: Subscriptions!
 * Feature: Filters for customer and charge descriptions sent to Stripe